Stamp Duty Land Tax

 Since December 2014, SDLT has operated as a marginal (or "slice") system, where each rate applies only to the portion of value within that band, similar to income tax.
 This eliminated the notches that provided clean identification strategies for researchers.

 Up-to-date research on the current marginal system is minimal.
-The post-2014 structure makes it harder to isolate the causal effect of the tax, as there are no longer sharp discontinuities to exploit.
-Most recent work continues to use pre-reform data or focuses on specific policy changes like the additional dwellings surcharge.
+Without sharp discontinuities to exploit, causal identification is harder.
+Most recent work uses pre-reform data or focuses on specific policy changes like the additional dwellings surcharge.

 Transaction Rates by Price Band